balena-labs-research/python-wifi-connect/README.md

 On launch, the app will detect if you already have a Wi-Fi connection.
 If you do, it will sleep and wait for a command.
 If you don’t, it will launch a hotspot and wait for a connection from you.
 Once connected, you can take further actions using the endpoints listed below.

-By default, the Wi-Fi SSID is: `Py Wi-Fi Connect`
+By default, the Wi-Fi SSID is: `Python Wi-Fi Connect`

 You can set your own default Wi-Fi SSID and a Wi-Fi password for your hotspot using the environment variables in the docker-compose.yml file.